 Examine the outside edges of the boots.
 Are there bumps and/or wear marks right where you feel pressure on your feet?
 It may be that the boots are so tight that certain parts of your feet are pushing out on them and creating those bumps and marks.
 While materials like leather do stretch out to an extent over time, you don’t want visible protrusions on any type of boot, as those areas of your feet will rub and hurt even after you wear them a while.

 Now at first glance, this one may seem counterintuitive.
 Loose heels mean that the boots are too narrow?
 How?
 Well, as you are trying on a pair of boots, you might find the size that is correct for the length of your feet from the heel to toes, but feel that it is overly tight.
 You then go up a size to compensate for the lack of lateral space.
-This is not always a good solution, though, because the boots may become roomy to the point that they slip as you are working.
+Even though it’s important to have comfortable boots, this is not always a good solution, though, because the boots may become roomy to the point that they slip as you are working.
 You don’t want to risk safety, so you should instead look for boots that fit snugly, but comfortably, in all directions.

 To have proper stability while you walk around, your toes should have enough room to wiggle a bit in your boots.
 This will allow them to move while you shift your weight around in different positions.
 Your toes won’t be able to do this if they are cramped.
 Moreover, you can experience long-term pain where your toes start to become stuck in uncomfortable positions when you continue to wear footwear that is excessively narrow.
 When you pull on some boots, see if your toes are curling up at the end or just feel stifled.
 Get a wider pair if you notice either of these.